khansaurooj/ML_Projects/Task1_CreditScoring/README.md

-# 💳 Credit Score Classification — CodeAlpha Machine Learning Internship (Task 1)
+# 💳 Credit Score Classification —

-This project is part of the **CodeAlpha Machine Learning Internship**.
 The goal is to build and compare machine learning models for **Credit Score Classification** using a real-world financial dataset.

 ---